About us

 Executive Leadership

-Christian K. Keesee, Chairman
+Christian K. Keesee, Chairman of the Board

-George Drew, President & CEO
+George Drew, President & Chief Executive Officer

 Kyle Powell, Executive Vice President, Head of Oklahoma Lending